Sky Still Standing

 V. MobileTV.

-• Ntl acquired an MVNO, Virgin Mobile, and subcontracted to BT to build a broadcast TV network and provide content; and
+There is a radical different approach in strategies between ntl and Sky in MobileTV:• Ntl acquired an MVNO, Virgin Mobile, and subcontracted to BT to build a broadcast TV network and provide content; and

 • Sky leveraged its content to provide the major UK network, Vodafone, with a “mobilised version” of the content which they have also recently sold to Orange and 3.
 In all instances, Sky is using excess capacity on the operators 3G network as the delivery mechanism.